Ab Exercises You Should Be Doing

 The half get-up exercise makes it possible to engage the anterior abdominal muscles (the six-pack) while keeping a more natural alignment of the lumbar spine.

-Use these three abdominal exercises to strengthen these important muscles so you can look, feel and move better every day.
+Use these three abdominal challenges to strengthen these important muscles so you can look, feel and move better every day.